 Again, the coming years saw steady growth and by 2005 £404 million was up for grabs in prize money.
 The first major jump occurred in 2008, where the figure rose by almost £300 million from the previous year to £767 million.
 2014 was the first year of the ‘billion dollar’ Premier League era, offering up over £1.5 billion in prize money a jump of £600 million from the previous season.

 The 2016/17 was the next major jump and now sits at £2.9 billion distributed in prize money.
 To highlight just how much the increase in money affected each club, Chelsea who won the league in 2016/17 earned over £50 million more than Leicester City who won the league the previous year, amassing a staggering £151 million compared to Leicester £100 million.

 The prize money is now split up based on a number of factors that include equal share of domestic and overseas money, central commercial money, merit money based on league position and facility fees.
-For example, below is a breakdown of the Premier League’s payments to the ‘Big 6‘ in terms of prize money from the 2018/19 season.
+For example, below is a breakdown of the Premier League’s payments in terms of prize money from the 2020/21 season.

-As you can see their bottom line was over £140 million, even for sixth placed Manchester United.
-But, even Huddersfield Town who finished last that season and got relegated received over £96 million for doing so.
-What’s also pretty interesting is that second placed Liverpool actually banked more money than league winners Manchester City due to the fact that they were on TV more earning a higher share.
+As you can see, the Champions Manchester City received over £150 million.
+But, even Sheffield United who finished last that season and got relegated received over £97 million for doing so.
+What’s also pretty interesting is that teams can actually earn more than those above if they are on TV more therefore earning a higher share.